sagemath/trac_to_gh/Issue 6124.md

 # Issue 6124: Bug in galois_group of a p-adic field extension

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6124

 Original creator: jlefebvre